exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Theory basics

 Publications are equivalent to prestiges for $f(t)$ so don't be afraid to use them.
 However, the best publication multipliers vary from theory to theory and will change over time.
 If you are close to a multiplier you want, turn off autobuyer and let $\rho$ increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
 This is known and referenced as "coasting".
-Total $τ$, found in the equation or at the top of the screen, is a multiplicative combination of all $τ$ from each theory.
+Total $\tau$, found in the equation or at the top of the screen, is a multiplicative combination of all $\tau$ from each theory.

 __Don’t be afraid to skip getting all milestones to work on the next or a better theory.__